ucsb-csw8/w24/_info/syllabus.md

 I recognize that some absences (e.g. minor illnesses, mishaps, etc.) are unavoidable.
 Litigating whether each of these is "excused" or not isn't a good use of anyone's time.
 The late work policy below accounts for absences (or failure to submit work) in a way that does not unduly penalize your grade unless it becomes excessive.
 The policy (unless stated otherwise) are:

 * Your zyBook activities are based on the work you complete by the deadline.
-However, you can receive partial credit for work submitted to zyBooks past the deadline **within one week of the original deadline**.
-  * You still receive full credit for any work in zyBooks completed **before** the deadline, but any portion of incomplete work that is submitted **within one week after the deadline** will only receive 50%.
+  * You receive full credit for any work in zyBooks completed **before** the deadline, but any portion of incomplete work that is submitted after the deadline will only receive 50%.
-  * No credit will be given for any work in zyBooks submitted **one week after** the deadline.
+  * You can submit late work up until the end of Sunday before finals week (3/17/24 by 11:59PM PST).
 * Your lowest quiz score will be dropped automatically.
 * Gradescope labs must be submitted by the due date.
 There will be a 24-hour late window open on Gradescope for each lab.
 Submissions during the late window period will have an automatic **20%** deduction from your grade.
 We will only consider the most recent submission.
 * **I highly encourage students not to wait until the last-minute to complete assignments.** We generally will not be available to provide assistance over the weekend, and there is a risk of encountering technical difficulties (internet outages for example) that prevent an on-time submission. **Please plan accordingly.**
-* For any manually graded component (Quizzes / Final Exam), regrade requests must be made on Gradescope and we will not consider a regrade request one week after the assignment grades are distributed back to students (except stated otherwise).
+* For any manually graded component, regrade requests must be made on Gradescope and we will not consider a regrade request one week after the assignment grades are distributed back to students (except stated otherwise).

 Accommodations for disabilities
 -------------------------------